Q: Why do libraries always have to be quiet?

 Q: How do I find the library on the web?

 A: Start at www.centralpenn.edu.
-In the orange band click College Services, and then click Library.
+In the drop-down menu under Academics, select Academic Services, then scroll and click Sharles "T" Jones Leadership Library.
 From the library page, you can access our online resources, our blog, and the online catalog.
-To the left in the College Services menu you can also access information about our services and circulation policies.

 Q: Why isn't it easier to find information?